sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/01-any_to_any.md

 ```
 ### VMs from different VNets on different hubs can communicate: <B>"Propagate to Remote Route Table"</B> checked on the vWAN > Hub > Virtual Network Connections

 By default pings across VMs in different Hubs will not work.
 This is because each hub has its own default routing table.
 All connections associated to a hub are "associated with" and "propagate to" only the default routing table of that hub.
-You should enable each connection to propagate to the default routing table of the remote hub before pings across hubs will work.
+Enable each connection to propagate to the default routing table of the remote hub before pings across hubs will work.
+Important: Enable "Propagate to Remote Route Table" of the Virtual Network Connections for it to work.

 To enable a connection to propagate to the remote routing table: Portal > vWAN > Virtual Network Connections > Progate to Route Tables should have the remote hub enabled: